dizhaung/logzilla.github.io/_posts/2017-06-29-Dinosur-Mars.md

 One take away I have about CiscoLive! is; what an amazing job Cisco has done managing all of this.
 Kudos and THANK YOU!

-If you're at CiscoLive! this week, stop by the Solutions Showcase Booth T14 (next to the Brew House) and ask to speak to the guy that was wearing the dinosaur suite.
+If you're at CiscoLive! this week, stop by the Solutions Showcase Booth T14 (next to the Brew House) and ask to speak to the guy that was wearing the dinosaur suit.
 I'll give you a free spinner and show you a NetOps platform that will blow your mind.

 Rawr! ;)